 If an organization’s tax-exempt status is automatically revoked, it is no longer exempt from federal income tax.
 Consequently, it may be required to file one of the following federal income tax returns and pay applicable income taxes:

-Form 1120, U.S. Corporation Income Tax Return, due by the 15th day of the 3rd month after the end of the organization’s tax year or
+- Form 1120, U.S. Corporation Income Tax Return, due by the 15th day of the 3rd month after the end of the organization’s tax year

 An automatically revoked organization is not eligible to receive tax-deductible contributions and will be removed from the cumulative list of tax-exempt organizations, Publication 78.
 The IRS will also send a letter informing the organizations of the revocation.